vermilion00/qmk_firmware/docs/features/analog_matrix.md

 These options control the amount of axes and buttons that the descriptor will use.
 Trying to use a keycode for an axis that is outside of the range of the defined axis amount will crash the keyboard, while trying to use a button that is outside of that range will result in the button simply not working.
 Defaults to 6 axes and 16 buttons.

 ::: warning
 The axis amount needs to be 1 higher than the actual amount of axes you're trying to use.
 If you plan on emulating a standard gamepad controller with two analog sticks and two triggers, this means that while you're only using 5 axes, the keyboard expects 6.
+Also, the joystick feature accepts a maximum of 6 axes, meaning that the RZ axis cannot be used at this moment.
 :::

 ### Keycodes